DoorsThingy/Utilites/README.md

 # Utilites
-this is my doors scripts (YOU ARE ALLOWED TO COPY WITH PERMISSION)
+this is my doors scripts (YOU ARE ALLOWED TO EDIT WITH PERMISSION) (may contain assets from other big scripters like zep or plamen.)